yusuken64/FantasyReddit/client/staticRestyleCode/README.md

     refactor

 🚧 Leaderboard
+    review even though i don't want to compelete it out

-✅ Transaction History page content (accessible from the Portfolio)
+🚧 Transaction History page content (accessible from the Portfolio)
+    review for regressions

 🚧 Portfolio page content
     🚧 - "Sort by" width not the same as the card group visual width (hard >:) )